-- We strongly recommend that you generate new PRNU correction values whenever you make a change to the optics or lighting or if you change the camera's line rate. - For optimum PRNU correction results, we recommend that you generate DSNU correction values first before generating PRNU correction values. - The camera will use the entire sensor when generating PRNU correction values.
-The PRNU correction value refers to the current setting values of the OffsetX and the Width range, therefore, we recommend to check setting of these values in advance. - 2.
+- We strongly recommend that you generate new PRNU correction values whenever you make a change to the optics or lighting or if you change the camera's line rate. - For optimum PRNU correction results, we recommend that you generate DSNU correction values first before generating PRNU correction values. - If PRNU Target Level is set to Auto(PRNU Target Level Auto: True), Band1 and Band2 are automatically adjusted to the highest level respectively. - If PRNU Target Level is set to Manual(PRNU Target Level Auto: False), Band1 and Band2 are adjusted to the set level. - The camera will use the entire sensor when generating PRNU correction values.
+The PRNU correction value refers to the current setting values of the OffsetX and the Width range, therefore, we recommend checking setting of these values in advance. - 2.
 Place a uniform white target in the field of view of the camera.
-Adjust the optics, lighting and line rate as you would for normal operation.
-We recommend that you make adjustments to achieve the digital output level in a range from 100 to 200 (Gain: 1.00 at 8 bit). - 3.
+Adjust the optics, lighting, and line rate as you would for normal operation.
+We recommend that you adjust achieve the digital output level in a range from 100 to 200 (Gain: 1.00 at 8 bit). - 3.
 Begin acquiring line images either by setting the camera for the Free-Run mode or by supplying external trigger signals to trigger line acquisition. - 4.
 Set the Target Level.